Introduction to Automated Negotiation: Normal-Form Games

 \subsection{The Prisoner's Dilemma}

-The prisoner's dilemma is probably the most commonly used example in game theory, because it shows the counter-intuitive result that when every player plays optimally from his own individual point of view, the final outcome may actually not be optimal at all.
+The prisoner's dilemma is probably the most commonly used example in game theory, because it shows the counter-intuitive result that when every player plays optimally from his own individual point of view, the final outcome may actually turn out to be very bad for each individual player.

 The prisoner's dilemma is typically explained as follows: two prisoners are each being questioned separately by the police.
 They each have two options: to confess that they committed a crime, or to deny that they did it.
 If they both confess then they both have to stay in prison for 8 years.
 If they both deny, then they both only have to stay in prison for 2 years.
 However, if one of them denies and the other confesses, then the one who confessed will be released from prison immediately and be free, while the other one will have to stay in prison for 10 years.